msalemor/ai-tutors/genai-development/genai-intro.md

     "temperature": 0.1,
     "messages":[
-        {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "What is the capital of France?"}
+        {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "What are some Azure compute services?"}
     ]
 }
 ```